dasp1983/bashrc/README.md

 ## About:

-This bash system-wide configuration file will add a few things to the command prompt.
+The bash.bashrc system-wide configuration file will add a few things to the command prompt.
+The neofetch.sh will add neofetch to the motd.

 Mainly: